eliyetres/aics-project/README.md

 See `library/github-instructions.md` for a description how to use this repository.

-Use this file for any notes related to your project, including your individual project plan.
+Use this file to keep general notes about your project, including your individual project plan.
 We will also use it for comments.

 ## Notes